sturmk/GEMSGUI/Resources/README-linux.md

 ./rungems3.sh
 ```

-If you have issue with starting GEMS due to segmentation faut (conflicting Linux system libraries) it is recommended that you build GEM-Selesktor from its source code as documented here: https://github.com/gemshub/GEMSGUI?tab=readme-ov-file#building-using-conda
+If you have issues with starting GEMS due to segmentation fault, conflicting Linux system libraries, unsupported distro, etc. it is recommended that you build GEM-Selesktor from its source code as documented here: https://github.com/gemshub/GEMSGUI?tab=readme-ov-file#building-using-conda

 * For more details about command line parameters, see into `rungems3.sh`.
 Edit the file `rungems3.sh` (with any simple text editor) in order to ensure that GEMS3 command line parameters point to correct locations of the program resources and of modeling projects.